jarvisteach/appJar/docs/mkdocs/docs/outputWidgets.md

 A self-contained GoogleMaps widget.
 It provides useful functionality for finding somewhere on Earth.
 All requests for map data are performed in the background, so the UI shouldn't become unresponsive.
+It is now necessary to provide a [Google Maps API key](https://cloud.google.com/maps-platform/) (free to register with a google account).
+If you want appJar to determine your current location, you'll also need a free [ipstack api key](https://ipstack.com) or [ipinfo api key](https://ipinfo.io).

 ![GoogleMaps](img/gmap_2.png)